Delicious and sticky homemade apple syrup. This is a great way to preserve excess apples.

 The apple syrup can poured into a clean bottle and stored in the refrigerator for up to three months.
-Alternatively it can be frozen.
-You can also pour it into ice cube moulds and freeze it in small portion sizes.
+Alternatively it can be frozen by pouring it into ice cube moulds and freezing it in small portion sizes.

 Use for Apple Syrup

-Add it to water and make your own apple juice from concentrate.
-Use it to add sweetness to dressings and sauces.
+Add it to water and make your own apple juice from concentrate or use it to add sweetness to dressings and sauces.

 - Equipment - A fruit juicer